ranjeetha-virdi/Rent_Predictor/README.md

 column state.

 ### Test Train Split

+We will create seperate models for top eight states based on datapoints available i.e Texas, California, Varginia, North Carolina, Colorado, Florida, Massachusetts, Maryland.
-We will divide our dataset it into two subsets.
-The first subset is used to fit the model and is referred to as the training dataset.
-The second subset is not used to train the model; instead, the input element of the dataset is provided to the model, then predictions are made and compared to the expected values.
-This second dataset is referred to as the test dataset.
+We will create a dictionary with key as state and values as the DataFrame, then we will divide these values of dictionary into two subsets.
+The first subset is used to fit the model for each state and is referred to as the training dataset.
+The second subset, test dataset is not used to train the model; instead, the input element of the dataset is provided to the model, then predictions are made and compared to the expected values.

+### Modeling and Hyperparameter Tuning

+   The dataset was then used to train different set of Machine Learning models:
+     1. Decision Tree Regression
+     2. Random Forest Regression
+     3. Adaboost Regression
+     4. Gradient Boost Regression
+     5. XGBoost Regression

+   #### After evaluation the best performing model was XGBoost Regression which performed the best.
+The models were evaluted on the basis of two metrics
+        1. R² score
+        2. Mean Absolute Error

+   The model was further tuned by adjusting the hyperparameters for xgboost regressor which includes learning rate, max depth and n_estimators.